starsnotinjars/Automatic-Website-Categorizers/README.md

     pip2 install BeautifulSoup4
     pip2 install request

 Create a textfile called websites.txt with all of the websites that you want to search for.
-If you want to create a textfile of websites with a different filenmae, update the file common.py so that it references the correct filename.
+If you want to create a textfile of websites with a different filename, update the file common.py so that it references the correct filename.
 Then run the file description_searcher.py.

     python2.7 description_searcher.py